dotnet/corefx/Documentation/project-docs/cross-platform-cryptography.md

 | FIPS 186-2 | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: |
 | FIPS 186-3 (SHA-2 signatures) | :white_check_mark: | :white_check_mark: | :x: | :x: |

-Windows CNG is used on Windows whenever `DSA.Create()` or `new DSACng()` is used, as well as the `.GetDSAPublicKey()` extension method for `X509Certificate2` and when possible for the `.GetDSAPrivateKey()` extension method for `X509Certificate2`.
-Windows CAPI is used on Windows whenever `new DSACryptoServiceProvider()` is used, as well as the `GetDSAPrivateKey()` extension method when the private key is not able to be opened with CNG (which requires a hardware-backed key with no CNG-capable driver).

 macOS seems to be capable of loading DSA keys whose size exceeds 1024-bit, but does not perform FIPS 186-3 behaviors with those keys, so the behavior of those keys is undefined.

+#### DSA on Windows

+ * Windows CNG is used on Windows whenever `new DSACng()` is used.
+ * Windows CAPI is used on Windows whenever `new DSACryptoServiceProvider()` is used.
+ * The object returned by `DSA.Create()` is internally powered by Windows CNG, but this is an implementation detail subject to change.
+ * The `.GetDSAPublicKey()` extension method for X509Certificate2 will currently always return an DSACng instance, but this could change as the platform evolves.
+ * The `.GetDSAPrivateKey()` extension method for X509Certiicate2 will currently prefer an DSACng instance, but if DSACng cannot open the key DSACryptoServiceProvider will be attempted.
+   * In the future other providers could be preferred over DSACng.

 #### Native Interop